mmbman/Katagiri/1986-03-15-Triple-Treasure-Lecture-2.md

 ### Summary

 The Triple Treasure – buddha, dharma, and sangha – is the sublime goal in life.
 We must take refuge in the Three Treasures in terms of the whole situation of our lives: intellectual, emotional, and spiritual.
-To this end, Katagiri Roshi looks at the Three Treasures in terms of *philosophical worth*, *virtue* or characteristics, and *functioning*.
+To this end, Katagiri Roshi looks at the Three Treasures in terms of *philosophical worth*, *virtue or characteristics*, and *functioning*.
 The teaching of “The Three Thousand Worlds in a Moment / Thought” from the *Lotus Sutra* means that there are buddhas and bodhisattvas even in hell, so there are ample opportunities to take refuge.
 Also: how Gandhi dealt with events and circumstances.

 ### Transcript